Series of roundabouts in Gonzales could cost $29M

 A representative of DOTD told WBRZ that the project will add roundabouts at the intersections of LA 30 and I-10 westbound, LA 30 at I-10 eastbound and LA 30 at St. Landry.
 Existing traffic signals will be removed at these intersections.

 DOTD cited statistics showing roundabouts reduce fatalities by up to 90 percent and reduce injury crashes up to 76 percent.
+Some locals are ready for the roundabouts, while others remain skeptical.

+“People tend to pass us up, I think, sometimes, because traffic is heavy right there.
+I definitely think the roundabouts would help our business bring more flow in,” Teague said of her restaurant.

+“I think they can speed things up, but it all depends on if people know how to use them.
+The neighborhood I live in front of there’s almost a wreck every day because somebody thinks it’s a way to get on the outside and speed around,” Hill said.

 A key difference from traditional intersections is the reduction in "conflict points," where vehicles are at higher risk of colliding.